A Brief History of the Italian Marque

 The first had a 125cc Sterzi engine similar to Ceccato, and other models had 150 and 175 4-stroke engines from FBM.

-They also designed a 250 twin-cylinder two-stroke of which few records are available.
+They also designed a 250 twin-cylinder two-stroke of which no records have survived.

 If you have a query or information about these vintage Italian machines please contact us